If you fail to pay a debt after receiving an account, a creditor will often send more formal notices or letters to encourage you to pay.

 If you decide that you do owe the creditor, you should do the following things to check that you owe the debt claimed:

 - Check the amount that the creditor claims is owed.
-This is especially important in credit payment situations, or where the creditor has been sold (‘assigned’) the right by the A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. you originally owed to recover the debt from you.
+This is especially important in credit payment situations, or where the creditor has been sold (‘assigned’) the right to recover the debt from you by your original creditor.

 - If you do not agree with the amount being claimed, write to the creditor asking for a detailed statement of individual items, interest (if appropriate), terms, charges, etc. Keep a copy of this letter.